 The ideal candidate is someone who has a small number of fibroids that are all less than 5 centimeters in diameter and are close to the endometrial cavity.
 “There’s a subset of patients that fit that profile,” says Dr. Advincula.
 “It gives them another option, where they would otherwise end up with a potentially more invasive procedure.
 And it not only preserves potential fertility, but may give them the option of going through vaginal childbirth in the future, barring any pregnancy-related reasons for undergoing a C-section.”

-If fertility is not an issue, women can opt for uterine fibroid embolization, in which particles are delivered through a catheter inserted in the groin or wrist and guided into the blood vessels that feed fibroids to cut off their blood supply and cause them to shrink.
+If fertility is not an issue, patients can opt for uterine fibroid embolization, in which particles are delivered through a catheter inserted in the groin or wrist and guided into the blood vessels that feed fibroids to cut off their blood supply and cause them to shrink.
 With hysterectomy, the entire uterus, including fibroids, is removed.

 “There’s a role for every therapeutic,” Dr. Advincula says.
 “But the right choice depends on the patient’s clinical profile and future desires.”